About This Guide

 Frequently Asked Questions

 The secret is to realize that Someone is always watching.
 Living coram Deo, before the face of God, means you never actually have a private moment.
 But beyond that, true holiness becomes internal, not just behavioral.
-When you genuinely love what God loves and hate what He hates, you do not need external accountability for every moment.
+When you genuinely love what God loves and hate what He hates, you don't need external accountability for every moment.
 Character is who you are when no one is watching, and God is always watching.

 Moral perfectionism focuses on never making mistakes.
 Holiness focuses on direction, not perfection.
 Perfectionism leads to shame when you fail.
 Holiness leads to repentance and growth.
 Perfectionism is about maintaining an image.
 Holiness is about becoming a person of character.
 You can be holy while still being human, still making mistakes, still needing grace.
-The holy leader is not the one who never falls but the one who keeps getting up.
+The holy leader isn't the one who never falls but the one who keeps getting up.

 Research shows that only 21% of US employees strongly trust their leaders.
 Trust is built through consistency, and holiness is about being the same person in every room.
 When your team sees that your Monday behavior matches your Sunday beliefs, they trust you.
 When your private integrity matches your public image, people know they can rely on you.
 Holiness creates predictability, and predictability builds trust.